 Redwoods grow in lowland, coastal areas of California, where temperatures stay moderate year-round and the soil is exceptionally fertile.
 They once covered two million acres of California, but following 160 years of intensive logging, only 120,000 acres remain.

-Native Americans lived among the Redwoods peacefully for hundreds of years – cutting down a tree was seen as an act of violence, and the forests were allowed to prosper.
+Some Native American tribes lived among the Redwoods peacefully for hundreds of years – cutting down a tree was seen as an act of violence, and the forests were allowed to prosper.

 The story goes that in the beginning, all plants and animals were once people.
 One of those was named Coyote, who created the world from the top of Sonoma Mountain.
 The village elders became the Redwoods, colored red to show we all are from the same blood.

 When settlers arrived in the late 1700’s the exploitation of the area began.
 Only five percent of the original old-growth forests are left.

 Hyperion – The Tallest Tree in the World

 Discovered in 2006, Hyperion reaches 115.85 meters (380.1 feet) into the sky.
 Being the tallest tree in the world has its dangers, so its exact location is a closely guarded secret.

 At 600 years old, Hyperion’s growth rate has slowed.
 It will likely lose its title of the tallest tree in the world to a neighboring Redwood who hasn’t slowed down just yet.
 As the age of the tree increases, they take to expanding their width rather than their height.
 Hyperion’s volume is currently at 1076 cubic meters (38,000 cubic feet)!